Alexandria Ocasio-Cortez Says Trump’s Digs At Socialism Are A Result Of Him Being ‘Scared’

 New York congresswoman Alexandria Ocasio-Cortez has quickly risen to become a Democratic stalwart since last year’s midterms.
-A part of her success is down to her unflinching faith towards radical politics, which has seen her propose the Green New Deal — a plan that requires the ultra-rich to pay taxes at a higher rate.
-Cortez’s political viewpoints have often led to her being called a socialist, a nomenclature she hasn’t shied away from.
+A part of her success is down to her unflinching faith towards radical politics, which has seen her propose the Green New Deal – a plan that requires the ultra-rich to pay taxes at a higher rate.
+Cortez’s political viewpoints have often led to her being called a socialist, a term she hasn’t shied away from.
 But it has given her critics ammunition to attack her, as Donald Trump seemed to do in his State of the Union address on Tuesday evening.

 According to the Huffington Post, Trump took a dig at Cortez and other new members of the Congress, saying progressives who called themselves “Democratic socialists” would make America less free for its people.

 “We are born free, and we will stay free.
 Tonight, we renew our resolve that America will never be a socialist country,” Trump said, leading to jeers and chants of “USA” from Republican lawmakers.

-He then made a reference to the current of state of affairs in Venezuela — a country in the midst of political upheaval with the opposition trying to unseat the socialist president, Nicolás Maduro.
+The president then made a reference to the current of state of affairs in Venezuela – a country in the midst of political upheaval with the opposition trying to unseat the socialist president, Nicolás Maduro.

-Trump’s comments seemed to be digs aimed at Cortez and her band of Democratic leaders, but the New York congresswoman flashed a big smile while remaining seated when Trump made the comment.
+Trump’s comments seemed to be digs aimed at Cortez and her band of Democratic leaders, but the New York congresswoman flashed a big smile while remaining seated when Trump made the remark.
 Another leader who has dubbed himself a Democratic socialist, Bernie Sanders, sat stone-faced.

 "I think he's scared," Rep. @AOC told MSNBC.
 "I thought it was fabulous, it shows that we got under his skin." https://t.co/50BHbzQ2al #SOTU #Resist